By: Justin de Leon on August 23rd, 2021

-Across the country teachers are welcoming students into their virtual and in-person classrooms, as schools are welcoming new teachers to their teams.
+Across the country teachers are welcoming students into their classrooms, as schools are welcoming new teachers to their teams.
 These teachers - new to the profession, early career and veterans - are starting at schools while conditions remain unprecedented and unpredictable.
 Despite this reality, school and district leaders are tasked with onboarding their staff such that school, and learning can continue for as many students as possible.

 Naturally, as these teachers settle into their new schools, many will continue to assess their decisions and ask themselves ”Is this the right school for me?
 Do I belong here?
 Will I be successful?”
 So, the onboarding experience is critical in helping new teachers to feel validated - like they made the right choice.

 Simultaneously, onboarding sets the tone for a teacher’s long term experience and what it might be like.
 To this end, it has the potential to greatly influence an employee’s long term decision to stay in the district and in the profession.
 Research cited in a report by the Society for Human Resource Management Foundation found that 69% of new hires are more likely to stay at a company for three years if they have a great onboarding experience (SHRM).

 This research calls into question the way school and district teams design and facilitate onboarding, and take the time to understand the role it plays in longer term teacher retention.
 As a first step toward improving your school or district’s onboarding approach, take time to reflect on the current state.
 And more specifically, take time to reflect on its purpose.
 What is your onboarding experience designed to do?
 What type of teachers is it intended to develop?